 - 6 carrots washed, unpeeled and quartered

-- 4 stalks celery with leaves washed & halved
+- 4 ribs celery with leaves washed and halved

 - 2 tablespoons herbes de Provence